mspncp/gosu-wiki/To Do.md

   * Move GOSU\_VERSION into a Ruby file and out of SWIG
   * Get GLFW working on OS X
   * Get GLFW working on Linux
-  * Try to get gl\_info for large images working
   * Throw exception for '' as a font name
   * Throw exception for multiple windows
   * Add Gosu::potential\_fps
   * Compare RubyGosu.app to https://github.com/steveklabnik/furoshiki
-  * Update docs
-  * Comment #insert
   * Release a roadmap for 0.7, 0.8 & 0.9
   * Try audio formats with Audiere
-  * Perform 0.8 hyperjump (reordering all To Do tasks below)
   * Use 10.4 SSH to compile truly universal RubyGosu App \o/
   * Find out what Gosu::Song::play does when it's already playing on all three platforms, then clarify docs
   * Add FontFlags support for SDL\_TTF Gosu/Text
   * Fix Unicode support for SDL\_TTF port (see feature\_tests/UnicodeTest.rb, @loc\_test)
-  * Fix Segfault when Image.new doesn't find its file on Linux (see GoogleCode issue)
+  * Fix exceptions being turned into segfaults on Linux (see GoogleCode issue)
   * See if clipping coordinate calculation is correct with all transformations considered (why is Terava off by one pixel?)
   * Test Gosu&ocra with audiere.dll
   * See why Gosu::~Song with Ogg files sometimes causes other songs to stop
   * Ensure that Gosu::Song: currentSong is never 0'ed asynchronously (who is setting that variable anyway?
 Me right?)
-  * Ensure that Gosu::createText us always width*1 pixels for empty strings
   * Add m4a to audio\_formats.rb
   * Make <c=> more efficient in Font::drawRel
   * Add <s=> to text formatting